linkerd/linkerd2/rautz/DESIGN.md

 individual routes, so that a policy can relax authentication requirements on only a subset of HTTP routes.

-Furthermore, we may wish to express other types of policies--timeouts or header-rewriting rules, for instance--on a per-route basis.
+Furthermore, we may wish to express other types of policies--timeouts, retries, or header-rewriting rules, for instance--on a per-route basis.
 And we will want to be able to express a similar set of configurations on outbound traffic.

 ## Goals

 1. Support per-route authorization policies
-2. Communicate a roadmap for Linkerd's policy/configuration ecosystem
+2. Specify a roadmap for Linkerd's policy/configuration ecosystem

 ## Prior art: `ServiceProfiles`